 But perhaps it’s no accident that these critics can always be depended upon to use Saudi Arabia, the home of Islam, as their point of reference.
 It seems to be just one part of a broader assertion that western feminists only really care about women in the western world and refuse to criticise misogyny in Islamic countries and cultures.
 And it pains me to say that that assertion does have a kernel of truth.
 In recognition of Islam as a religion mainly composed of non-white people, and people who are in the west often the targets of unfair criticism and misunderstanding, some feminists can be reluctant to criticise misogyny that’s informed by Islam or that takes place in Islamic nations.
-Take the depressing reaction of Goldsmith University’s Feminist Society to the disruption by Islamic fundamentalists of Maryam Namazie’s speech.
+Exhibit A: the depressing reaction of Goldsmith University’s Feminist Society to the disruption by Islamic fundamentalists of Maryam Namazie’s speech.
 Namazie is a communist ex-Muslim feminist who stressed again and again during her talk at Goldsmiths that Muslim women themselves are at the forefront of protesting and resisting misogyny in Islamic countries.
-Rather than speaking up for Namazie, Goldsmiths Feminist Society condemned her and defended the Islamic fundamentalists.
+Rather than speaking up for Namazie and condemning the extremists who disrupted her talk, however, Goldsmiths Feminist Society condemned her and defended the Islamic fundamentalists.

 I was disappointed, too, when I found out (post-march) that one of the protest partners, the Council on American-Islamic Relations (CAIR), has opposed so-called “partial birth abortions”.
 Although CAIR has stayed silent on all other forms of abortion, and have a different focus than reproductive rights, I don’t believe they should have been a partner organisation in this march.
 I think they were still included simply because they are an Islamic group and the march organisers were keen to express solidarity with Muslim women.